- Oops!Something went wrong.Please try again later.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Realty Income is:

 The 'return' is the amount earned after tax over the last twelve months.
-That means that for every $1 worth of shareholders' equity, the company generated $0.05 in profit.
+So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.04.

 What Is The Relationship Between ROE And Earnings Growth?

 Additionally, Realty Income has paid dividends over a period of at least ten years which means that the company is pretty serious about sharing its profits with shareholders.
-Based on the latest analysts' estimates, we found that the company's future payout ratio over the next three years is expected to hold steady at 79%.
-As a result, Realty Income's ROE is not expected to change by much either, which we inferred from the analyst estimate of 5.2% for future ROE.
+Our latest analyst data shows that the future payout ratio of the company over the next three years is expected to be approximately 79%.
+Regardless, the future ROE for Realty Income is predicted to rise to 5.3% despite there being not much change expected in its payout ratio.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.